RivuChakraborty/AndroidMPermissionManager/README.md

     }

-Declare a Global variable in your Activity / Fragment class private PermissionManager permissionManager;
+Declare a Global variable in your `Activity` / `Fragment` class

+    private PermissionManager permissionManager;

-Initialise it inside onCreate() method of your Activity / Fragment. permissionManager = PermissionManager.createInstanceFor(this);
+Initialise it inside `onCreate()` method of your `Activity` / `Fragment`.

+    permissionManager = PermissionManager.createInstanceFor(this);
     Override onActivityResult and onRequestPermissionsResult methods like below

     @Override
     public void onRequestPermissionsResult(int requestCode, String[] permissions, int[] grantResults) {